 Once you’ve addressed any 404 errors, you should then review any requests, which have resulted in a 500 response.
 Status 500 indicates a runtime error on your web server typically when generating a dynamic CGI (PHP, JSP, ASP etc) type web page.
 Look at the time this error happened and then look around that time in the error_log file for more information.

 Apache httpd log analyzer

 As you have seen above, the format of the Apache log files is quite simple.
-You don’t need specialist or expensive software to process these files.
+You don’t need a specialist or expensive software to process these files.
 If you know some basic Python coding, you can use the https://pypi.org/project/apachelogs/ module to parse these files.
-From there you can, for example extract all the 404’s and put the list into Excel for detailed analysis.
+From there you can, for example, extract all the 404’s and put the list into Excel for detailed analysis.

 If you have any tips for great ways to use log files or questions please leave a comment below.

 Alternatives to Google Analytics – Web Analytics and Privacy